andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 The class is an implementation of the `eu.gricom.interpreter.basic.statements.Statement` interface.

 The implementation of the functionality is realized by using two different classes:
-`eu.gricom.interpreter.basic.statements.LineNumberStatement` to determine the target for the jump and `eu.gricom.interpreter.basic.memoryManager.Stack` to store the location of the `GOSUB` command.
+`eu.gricom.interpreter.basic.memoryManagement.LineNumberXRef` to determine the target for the jump and `eu.gricom.interpreter.basic.memoryManager.Stack` to store the location of the `GOSUB` command.
 The later is needed for the calculation of the return to the main program using the `RETURN` command.

 Limitations of the current implementation:
 * As the comments commands `REM` and `'` are not reflected in the executables, those commands can not be justed as targets for a jump.
-The current functionality needs to be extended in such a way that if the target line is not found in the reference list in `LineNumberStatement`, then the flow needs to find the command with the next higher statement / token / source line number. [link](https://gricom.atlassian.net/browse/BASIC-58)
+The current functionality needs to be extended in such a way that if the target line is not found in the reference list in `LineNumberXRef`, then the flow needs to find the command with the next higher statement / token / source line number. [link](https://gricom.atlassian.net/browse/BASIC-58)

 ###### `RETURN` Statement